nio-blocks/simulator/docs/file_interval_simulator.md

 FileIntervalSimulator
 =====================
-Creates signals as defined by a json file.
+Creates signals as defined by a specified json file.
 The file must be a list of dictionaries where each dictionary is a nio Signal.
 The file should be loadable using `json.load`.
 Each call to generate_signals will return a signal from the list loaded in from the json file.
 When asked to generate -1 signals, it will generate all signals in the file.
+The block may be configured to read randomly from the file or sequentially.

 Properties
 ----------